Tag: Table V.C7

 Two businessmen handshaking in meeting

+CBO “flap” shows SSA numbers weren’t so bad after all.
 So as to not lose my few remaining readers, I would like to wind up the discussion of Social Security replacement rates.
 And I think that I can do that on a positive note.
-The Congressional Budget Office (CBO) “flap,” where the agency admitted that it had miscalculated replacement rates, suggests two pieces of good…
+The Congressional Budget Office (CBO) “flap,” where the agency admitted that…

 View from a rifle scope overlooking a forest

+SSA study shows that CBO numbers cannot be right.
 The Congressional Budget Office (CBO) has become a major player in the effort to show that Social Security is very expensive – huge 75-year deficit – and very generous – extraordinarily high benefits relative to pre-retirement earnings (replacement rates).
-These two developments together set the stage for cutting back on Social Security – something this…
+These two developments together set the stag…